I have an odd question for you:

 It seems like the last way you’d want to spend your time.

 After all, you have family obligations, financial obligations, three works in progress on your laptop.
 What you need is time, money, and energy, not another reading list—especially a list of dry business books.

 Let’s face it.
 You’d pursue another career if you wanted to read about sales and marketing.
-You need more writing time, more inspiration, help with the craft.
+You need more solitude, more inspiration, more help with the writing craft.